Uber shares fall for second day after ill-fated IPO; Lyft follows

 Both Zephirin and Wedbush have top ratings on Uber stock.

-Reporting by Supantha Mukherjee and Sayanti Chakraborty in Bengaluru; editing by Patrick Graham
+Reporting by Supantha Mukherjee and Sayanti Chakraborty in Bengaluru; Editing by Patrick Graham and Shounak Dasgupta